MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 > [!NOTE]
 > Codeless installation of Application Insights Snapshot Debugger follows the .NET Core support policy.
 > For more information about supported runtimes, see [.NET Core Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).

 You can check the Status Page of this extension by going to the following url:
 `https://{site-name}.scm.azurewebsites.net/DiagnosticServices`

 > [!NOTE]
 > The domain of the Status Page link will vary depending on the cloud.

 This domain will be the same as the Kudu management site for App Service.
-This Status Page shows the installation state of the Profiler and Snapshot Collector agents.
+The status page shows the installation state of the Profiler and Snapshot Collector agents.
 If there was an unexpected error, it will be displayed and show how to fix it.

 You can use the Kudu management site for App Service to get the base url of this Status Page:

 1. Open your App Service application in the Azure portal.
 1. Select **Advanced Tools**, or search for **Kudu**.
 1. Select **Go**.
 1. Once you are on the Kudu management site, in the URL, **append the following `/DiagnosticServices` and press enter**.
- It will end like this: `https://<kudu-url>/DiagnosticServices`
+It ends like this: `https://<kudu-url>/DiagnosticServices`

 ## Upgrade to the latest version of the NuGet package